North Korea defiant over UN sanctions as Trump says tougher steps needed

 Trump has vowed not to allow that to happen.

-A tougher initial U.S. draft was weakened to win the support of China and Russia, both of which hold U.N. veto power.
+A tougher initial U.S. draft resolution was weakened to win the support of China and Russia, both of which hold veto power on the U.N.
+Security Council.
 Significantly, it stopped short of imposing a full embargo on oil exports to North Korea, most of which come from China.

 "I don't know if it has any impact, but certainly it was nice to get a 15-to-nothing vote, but those sanctions are nothing compared to what ultimately will have to happen."

-Another senior administration official told Reuters any such "secondary sanctions" on Chinese banks and other companies were on hold for now to give China time to show it was prepared to fully enforce the latest and previous rounds of sanctions.
+Another senior administration official told Reuters that any such "secondary sanctions" on Chinese banks and other companies were on hold for now to give Beijing time to show it was prepared to fully enforce the latest and previous rounds of sanctions.

 Russia and China both say they respect U.N. sanctions and have called on the United States to return to negotiations with North Korea.
 They have also said they could kick-start talks with North Korea if the United States halts joint military drills with South Korea, which Washington has rejected.